 A President-Elect, elected by the current membership alternating Annual General Session

-Vice President, appointed by the President with the concurrence of the Executive Council.
+Vice President, appointed by the President with the concurrence of the Board of Directors.

-Secretary, appointed by the President with concurrence of the Executive Council.
+Secretary, appointed by the President with concurrence of the Board of Directors.

-Treasurer, appointed by the President with the concurrence of the Executive Council.
+Treasurer, appointed by the President with the concurrence of the Board of Directors.

-Immediate Past-President, to serve ex-officio of the Executive Council for up to 1 year and a non-voting member.
+Immediate Past-President, to serve ex-officio of the Board of Directors for up to 1 year and a non-voting member.

 Section 2.
 Duties and Powers